Ilhamz10/clients-tz/README.md

 This will serve the contents of the dist folder at http://localhost:4173

-For running json-server for mock backend you should run `npx json-server db.json`.
+To run json-server for your mock backend, use: `npx json-server db.json`.

 The backend will be available at: http://localhost:3000